-Show us the range of your work: painting, different drawing styles, print, collage and mixed media.
-Drawing, for example, shows your ability to observe still life, structure or people with accuracy, so make sure to include some.
-If you have had the opportunity to study the human figure, try to also include life drawing in your portfolio.
-Drawing can include collage and the use of unconventional materials.
-Include practical textile work, stitch, manipulation of a range of different materials and final outcomes
+Show us the range of your work: drawing, for example, shows your ability to observe still life, structure or people with accuracy, so make sure to include some.
+If you have had the opportunity to study the human figure, please include life drawing in your portfolio, but remember that we are also interested in seeing more creative and experimental work.